[Visited on October 4th, 2020]

 If you actually liked the mountain range, consider grabbing a stamp-rally pamphlet from the nearest hut.
 Climbing these two peaks, along with the neighboring Nabewari and further away Mt.
 Oyama, and collecting stamps from checkpoints along the way, is not only proof of your achievement, you are also rewarded with a collectible gift.

 We were the last people to start getting down the mountain at around 4pm.
 The owner of one of the huts was kinda worried about us starting to climb down that late, but was still confident that we would make it.
 Oh, and guess what, we met the beer-transporter guy arriving finally to Tonodake.
 It took him double than us, and he sure looked exhausted.
 Anyway, in the end we had to hike with flashlights for the last 30 minutes, but the terrain was flat enough to be safe.
 We also met a couple of people who seemed to not worry too much about their pace.

 The reward for such a hard day was some spicy korean BBQ with handmade kimchi.
 We entered the shop all muddy, with our full hiking gear, but luckily no one seemed to bother.
 I usually try to get to an onsen and clean up first, but at that time my hunger was stronger than my shame.

 If you are interested in the route, the detailed are available here.
-I strongly recommend to allocate enough time, in order to avoid having to move after the sunset like we did.
+I strongly recommend allocating enough time, in order to avoid having to move after the sunset, like we did.
 I am not sure if I will try to climb again during winter, but the images of the snowy landscape got me tempted, I will not lie.
 What do you thing?
 Do you prefer mountain ranges or solitary peaks?